nexustix/HaxeScreeps/README.md

 # HaxeScreeps
-Experimental library for using Screeps with Haxe
+Experimental library for writing a Screeps AI in Haxe

 #Status
 Most classes are placeholders and will be filled in time.